 Lingaraj Temple, Odisha

-A colossal temple complex built of sandstone and laterite, the Lingaraj Temple is an incredible house of worship, dedicated to Lord Shiva.
+A colossal temple complex built of sandstone and laterite, the Lingraj Temple is an incredible house of worship, dedicated to Lord Shiva.
 The presiding deity is the Lord Harihara, one of the forms of Lord Shiva.
-It is believed to have been constructed by the Kings of Somavamsi dynasty and then modified later by the rulers of Ganga kingdom.
+It is believed to have been constructed by the Kings of the Somavamsi dynasty and then modified later by the rulers of the Ganga kingdom.

-Lingaraj Temple is one of the oldest such structures in the city of Bhubaneswar.
-A wonderful example of the Kalinga Style of architecture, the Lingaraj Temple is one of the famous temple in Odisha.
+Lingraj Temple is one of the oldest such structures in the city of Bhubaneswar.
+A wonderful example of the Kalinga Style of architecture, the Lingraj Temple is one of the famous temples in Odisha.

 Kotilingeshwara Temple, Karnataka